ninjaaron/xonsh-quickstart/README.rst

 xonsh Quickstart
 ================
-xonsh_ is a shell language like Bash or PowerShell or whatever that is a Python superset.
+xonsh_ is an interactive system shell that is a Python superset.
 It is very handy.
 I'm not going to give you the commercial for it here.
 If you know Python and you use Bash ever, you already know why you want more Python in your shell.

-This guide exists because, while the xonsh documentation is well-written and complete, it involves a lot of reading to get enough understanding to be productive with xonsh.
+This guide exists because, while the xonsh documentation is well-written and complete, it involves a lot of reading to be productive with xonsh.
 The goal of this guide is to allow you to become productive as quickly as possible in the interactive prompt, which is accomplished by omitting a lot of details.
 Refer to the official documentation for more information if you need it.

 I have another tutorial on `administrative scripting with Python`_ which is complementary to this one in some ways, in that it shows how to do a lot of common shell tasks in native Python.

-This page will also not teach any Python.
+This page will not teach any Python.
 If you want to use Xonsh and don't know Python, you're going to need that.
 Try the `official tutorial`_.
 I may at some point write a Python quickstart guide, but I wouldn't hold your breath.

-Also, one warning: It's a bad idea to set xonsh as your default shell with ``chsh``.
-While this isn't a problem most of the time, there are occasionally applications which will "shell out" to whatever you user's shell is.
-They are expecting a POSIX shell. xonsh is very likely to wreck their world.
-Instead, go into your terminal preferences and set xonsh as the starup command, or make a keybinding to launch a terminal running xonsh.

 .. contents::